Competition panel gets three new members, restoring quorum for watchdog

 With these appointments, the Centre has ensured that the lack of quorum issue affecting the watchdog’s functioning over the last 11 months has been squarely solved.

-Indications are that three new Members will be administered the oath of office by the CCI Chairperson Ravneet Kaur here on Tuesday.
+Of the three new Members, two Members —Sweta Kakkad and Anil Kumar Agrawal— were sworn in as Members by the CCI Chairperson here on Tuesday.

 PRIVATE SECTOR